Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/70-CustomisationAndMaintenance.md

 ## Where to inject customisation

-### Understand the module structure
+### Understand the bundle structure

-If you do not know yet how a Zikula module is structured look at the [SpecModule](https://github.com/zikula/SpecModule) which acts as an example module demonstrating the main parts and what they are used for.
-Remember a Zikula module is a special kind of Symfony bundle, so you might check out [further web resources](89-WebResources.md#web-resources) to learn more about it.
+If you do not know yet how a Symfony bundle is structured, you might check out [further web resources](89-WebResources.md#web-resources) to learn more about it.

 ### Use overriding